Finnoy Travel - Travel Stories and Reviews

 What is a nurse assistant in Finland?

-A foreign nurse in Finland starts often as a nurse assistant because one does not have the professional rights to work as a registered nurse.
+A foreign nurse in Finland often starts as a nurse assistant because one does not have the professional rights to work as a registered nurse.
 By completing the required training prescribed by VALVIRA, a nurse assistant can become a practical nurse or a registered nurse.

 What is a practical nurse?